Earth States™

 Colour is not simply visual—it is experiential.

-Have you ever noticed how you’re drawn to certain colours, while others leave you feeling slightly unsettled?
+Have you ever noticed how you’re drawn to certain colours, while others leave you feeling unsettled?

 Or why one space feels immediately comfortable, while another—though beautifully designed—never quite does?

 These responses aren’t random.
-They often reflect deeper patterns in how we relate to our environment.
+They reflect deeper patterns in how we relate to our environment.

 And yet, colour is so often reduced to an aesthetic decision—based on what looks right, or what feels safe.